APM Human Services International Limited (ASX:APM) to Issue $0.05 Final Dividend

-APM Human Services International Limited (ASX:APM – Get Free Report) announced a final dividend on Wednesday, September 6th, MarketIndexAU reports.
-Shareholders of record on Wednesday, September 27th will be paid a dividend of 0.05 per share on Wednesday, September 27th.
+APM Human Services International Limited (ASX:APM – Get Free Report) declared a final dividend on Wednesday, September 6th, MarketIndexAU reports.
+Shareholders of record on Wednesday, September 27th will be given a dividend of 0.05 per share on Wednesday, September 27th.
 This represents a yield of 2.7%.
-The ex-dividend date is Wednesday, September 6th.
+The ex-dividend date of this dividend is Wednesday, September 6th.

 APM Human Services International Price Performance